Meyer Handelman Co. Buys 1,000 Shares of Conagra Brands, Inc. (NYSE:CAG)

-Meyer Handelman Co. raised its holdings in Conagra Brands, Inc. (NYSE:CAG – Free Report) by 0.2% in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 626,751 shares of the company’s stock after purchasing an additional 1,000 shares during the quarter.
-Meyer Handelman Co. owned approximately 0.13% of Conagra Brands worth $17,963,000 as of its most recent SEC filing.
+Meyer Handelman Co. raised its holdings in Conagra Brands, Inc. (NYSE:CAG – Free Report) by 0.2% during the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 626,751 shares of the company’s stock after buying an additional 1,000 shares during the quarter.
+Meyer Handelman Co. owned 0.13% of Conagra Brands worth $17,963,000 at the end of the most recent quarter.

-Several other institutional investors have also recently bought and sold shares of the business.
-The Manufacturers Life Insurance Company grew its stake in shares of Conagra Brands by 120.3% during the third quarter.
-The Manufacturers Life Insurance Company now owns 859,656 shares of the company’s stock worth $23,572,000 after purchasing an additional 469,421 shares during the period.
-Adams Asset Advisors LLC bought a new stake in Conagra Brands in the fourth quarter valued at approximately $7,690,000.
-Invesco Ltd. grew its position in shares of Conagra Brands by 37.1% in the third quarter.
-Invesco Ltd. now owns 9,675,187 shares of the company’s stock valued at $265,294,000 after purchasing an additional 2,619,372 shares during the last quarter.
-Brandywine Global Investment Management LLC grew its position in shares of Conagra Brands by 21.7% in the third quarter.
-Brandywine Global Investment Management LLC now owns 1,867,203 shares of the company’s stock valued at $51,199,000 after purchasing an additional 333,326 shares during the last quarter.
-Finally, Aigen Investment Management LP grew its position in Conagra Brands by 294.8% during the third quarter.
-Aigen Investment Management LP now owns 105,923 shares of the company’s stock worth $2,904,000 after buying an additional 79,092 shares in the last quarter.
-Institutional investors own 83.75% of the company’s stock.
+Other institutional investors also recently modified their holdings of the company.
+Clear Street Markets LLC increased its stake in shares of Conagra Brands by 93.2% in the 1st quarter.
+Clear Street Markets LLC now owns 935 shares of the company’s stock valued at $35,000 after buying an additional 451 shares during the period.
+Riverview Trust Co grew its position in Conagra Brands by 132.8% during the third quarter.
+Riverview Trust Co now owns 945 shares of the company’s stock worth $26,000 after buying an additional 539 shares in the last quarter.
+Thompson Investment Management Inc. lifted its stake in Conagra Brands by 100.0% during the third quarter.
+Thompson Investment Management Inc. now owns 1,000 shares of the company’s stock worth $27,000 after purchasing an additional 500 shares during the last quarter.
+Coppell Advisory Solutions Corp. bought a new stake in Conagra Brands during the fourth quarter worth $39,000.
+Finally, Coppell Advisory Solutions LLC bought a new position in shares of Conagra Brands in the 2nd quarter valued at $35,000.
+Institutional investors and hedge funds own 83.75% of the company’s stock.

-Several research analysts recently issued reports on the company.
-Wells Fargo & Company assumed coverage on Conagra Brands in a research report on Tuesday, December 12th.
-They set an “equal weight” rating and a $31.00 target price for the company.
-Royal Bank of Canada dropped their target price on shares of Conagra Brands from $32.00 to $30.00 and set a “sector perform” rating on the stock in a research report on Wednesday, January 3rd.
-Evercore ISI lowered shares of Conagra Brands from an “outperform” rating to an “in-line” rating and set a $32.00 price objective for the company. in a research note on Monday, December 11th.
+A number of analysts have weighed in on the company.
+Wells Fargo & Company began coverage on Conagra Brands in a report on Tuesday, December 12th.
+They set an “equal weight” rating and a $31.00 price target for the company.
+Evercore ISI cut shares of Conagra Brands from an “outperform” rating to an “in-line” rating and set a $32.00 target price on the stock. in a research report on Monday, December 11th.
+Royal Bank of Canada reduced their price objective on shares of Conagra Brands from $32.00 to $30.00 and set a “sector perform” rating for the company in a research note on Wednesday, January 3rd.
 Finally, Citigroup initiated coverage on shares of Conagra Brands in a research report on Thursday, February 1st.
-They set a “neutral” rating and a $30.00 price target for the company.
-Eleven analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of “Hold” and a consensus price target of $32.87.
+They issued a “neutral” rating and a $30.00 target price for the company.
+Eleven investment analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat, Conagra Brands currently has an average rating of “Hold” and a consensus price target of $32.87.

-Conagra Brands (NYSE:CAG – Get Free Report) last released its earnings results on Thursday, January 4th.
+Conagra Brands (NYSE:CAG – Get Free Report) last posted its earnings results on Thursday, January 4th.
 The company reported $0.71 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.68 by $0.03.
-The company had revenue of $3.21 billion for the quarter, compared to analyst estimates of $3.23 billion.
-Conagra Brands had a net margin of 8.09% and a return on equity of 14.78%.
-The firm’s quarterly revenue was down 3.2% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.81 EPS.
-On average, analysts forecast that Conagra Brands, Inc. will post 2.59 EPS for the current year.
+The company had revenue of $3.21 billion for the quarter, compared to analysts’ expectations of $3.23 billion.
+Conagra Brands had a return on equity of 14.78% and a net margin of 8.09%.
+The firm’s quarterly revenue was down 3.2% compared to the same quarter last year.
+During the same period last year, the business posted $0.81 earnings per share.
+Equities analysts anticipate that Conagra Brands, Inc. will post 2.59 earnings per share for the current year.

 Conagra Brands, Inc, together with its subsidiaries, operates as a consumer packaged goods food company primarily in the United States.
 The company operates through Grocery & Snacks, Refrigerated & Frozen, International, and Foodservice segments.
 The Grocery & Snacks segment primarily offers shelf stable food products through various retail channels.